bibanon/bibanon/History/Sites/Imageboards/4chan/4chan.md

-4chan.org is the website that introduced the Japanese anonymous imageboard concept to the English-speaking world.
+[4chan](http://www.4chan.org) is the website that introduced the Japanese anonymous imageboard concept to the English-speaking world.
+It is seen as the hubsite of the *chans, like [[2channel]] in Japan.

-4chan was founded in 2003 by a 15 year old kid named [[moot]].
-It got popular purely by accident and when costs began to spiral out of control we told him the site was doomed to failure.
+While it's code was taken from [[Futaba Channel]], it's culture and original community came from [[Something_Awful]]'s [[ADTRW]] forums.
+It eventually eclipsed it's mother site, building and popularlizing internet memes that influence modern internet culture like the Greeks to Western Civilization.

+It is well known for it's incessant raids and for giving birth to [[Anonymous]].

 > If I had known it one day become a dominant source of Internet culture with fivehundred million pageviews per month and an [Alexa Traffic Rank](http://www.alexa.com/siteinfo/4chan.org) in the global top 1,000 websites, I might have written more of this down at the time.